-2.09 OUTLETS
+2.10 OUTLETS

 - A. Outlets shall be centered in panels and spaces provided therefore. - B. Where outlets of any system occur provide suitable boxes and conduit so that they may be built in as the work progresses.
-Box offsets shall be made at all outlets to provide proper adjustment to structural finish. - C. Receptacle outlet boxes shall have factory installed grounding conductor which shall be connected to receptacle grounding terminal. - D. Fixture outlet boxes shall have 3/8-inch solid male fixture studs. - E. Raised covers in open frame construction where no other finish is to be applied, shall have 90 degree corners and edges.
+Box offsets shall be made at all outlets to provide proper adjustment to structural finish.

+- C. Receptacle outlet boxes shall have factory installed grounding conductor which shall be connected to receptacle grounding terminal. - D. Fixture outlet boxes shall have 3/8-inch solid male fixture studs. - E. Raised covers in open frame construction where no other finish is to be applied, shall have 90 degree corners and edges.
 Boxes in wall panel finish shall have raised stainless steel covers with rounded edges and corners. - F. Exposed outlet boxes shall have threaded conduit hubs.

-2.10 LIGHTING FIXTURES AND LAMPS
+2.11 LIGHTING FIXTURES AND LAMPS

-A. Fixtures shall be complete with all accessories such as close nipples, extension couplings, connecting straps, screws, locknuts, hickies and plaster rings, to provide complete fixture installation for use with any type of standard outlet or switch box.
-Special fittings required to support fixtures shall be supplied.
+- A. Fixtures shall be complete with all accessories such as close nipples, extension couplings, connecting straps, screws, locknuts, hickies and plaster rings, to provide complete fixture installation for use with any type of standard outlet or switch box.
+Special fittings required to support fixtures shall be supplied. - B. Fixture Schedule: As indicated on Drawings.

-2.11 TERMINAL STRIPS
+2.12 TERMINAL STRIPS